knowmetools/km-api/docs/API/know-me-profile.rst

     :>json string url: The URL of the know me user's detail view.
     :>json string name: The name of the know me user.
     :>json string quote: A quote from the user who owns the know me user.
-    :>json string welcome_message: A message welcoming other users to the know me user.

     :statuscode 201: The new know me user was successfully created.
     :statuscode 400: Invalid request.
 Check the response data for details.